By Steve & Tamami Laser reporting from Tokyo, Japan

 While it looks like a movie set, this impressive view from the Castle is simply breathtaking.
 It also highlights the size of Tokyo Disneyland, which is considerably larger than the original Disneyland in California.

-Our busy editor and photographer (above) stands on the other side of the camera for a rare photo next to the Omnibus that was parked while the Halloween parade was underway in October 2017.
+Our busy editor and photographer (above) stands on the other side of the camera for a rare photo next to the Omnibus that was parked while the Halloween parade was underway.

 In addition to offering another look at Halloween costumes, this video goes through the Castle entrance, for a view of some attractions and shops in Fantasyland.